 If still no video output, please enable Debug Log in IPVTL global settings and send channel log file back to us (support[at]ipvideotrans.com) to diagnose.

-IPVTL log files are named in ipvt_###.log and are located in:
+IPVTL log files are named ipvt_###.log and located in:

 First please make sure the source video quality is fine using tools like vlc player.
 Remember there is always quality loss during transcoding.
 You CAN NEVER get better output quality than the source.